 The story of Ursa the bear encourages children to dream big and never give up.
 It is a story of perseverance and believing in yourself, no matter what.

-In this book, we meet Ursa, a bear who wants to fly.
+In Ursa's Light, we meet Ursa, a bear who wants to fly.
 However, Ursa meets a lot of detractors as she works to make her dream a reality.
 Her initial attempts at flight have failed, but will her audition as a shooting star be the ticket to her dream?

-Final Words About Growth Mindset Books for Kids
+Final Thoughts About Growth Mindset Books for Kids

 Having a growth mindset is essential for success in life.
 Kids can benefit from learning about this mindset that can help them navigate life’s obstacles.